 Since that first Thanksgiving Day, informal gatherings were a popular way to celebrate the Autumn harvest locally.
 But a national holiday?
 That wouldn't happen until the 19th century.

-That's when Sarah Josepha Hale (side note: she was the author of the nursery rhyme Mary Had a Little Lamb) -- began a campaign to make it happen almost single-handedly.
+That's when Sarah Josepha Hale (side note: she was the author of the nursery rhyme Mary Had a Little Lamb) -- began a campaign to almost single-handedly make it happen.

 Spanning four presidents, the push to make Thanksgiving a national holiday finally reached the desk of President Abraham Lincoln.
 And it was Lincoln, in the midst of the Civil War in 1863, who declared that the holiday would be observed forever after nationwide on every fourth Thursday in November.